How to use knowledge management to future-proof your organisation

 You may recall, Paul shared his knowledge with us when he wrote about why you should integrate knowledge management into your business processes and 7 steps to knowledge management success.

-I spoke to Paul again recently this time looking to 2018 and beyond at how organisations that are embracing knowledge management are out-performing those that aren't.
+In this article Paul shares his thoughts on the future of km and how organisations that are embracing knowledge management are out-performing those that aren't.
 Here he shares 5 key drivers of knowledge management to future-proof your organisation.

 The “so what?” question